-What is Concurrent Enrollment?
+What is Concurrent Enrollment

 Concurrent enrollment also facilitates close collaboration between high school teachers and college faculty that fosters alignment of secondary and postsecondary curriculum.

-- Programs in which the high school student travels to the college campus or college faculty travel to the high school
+- A high school student travels to the college campus.

 Different From Credit by Exam Options